odpi/specs/ODP-Runtime.md

 -   ODP Platforms SHOULD avoid using randomized ports when possible.
 For example, the NodeManager RPC port SHOULD NOT use the default ‘0’ (or random) value.
 Using randomized ports may make firewall setup extremely difficult as well as makes some parts of Apache Hadoop function incorrectly.
 Be aware that users MAY change these port numbers, including back to randomization.

--   For other components not covered by this specification, ODP Platforms SHOULD set the environment variable *component*_HOME to specify the location in which the component is installed and *component*_CONF_DIR to indicate the directory in which the component's configuration can be found, unless the configuration directory is located in *component*_HOME/conf.
+-   In the future, this spec MAY require other components not covered by this specification, set the environment variable *component*_HOME to specify the location in which the component is installed and *component*_CONF_DIR to indicate the directory in which the component's configuration can be found, unless the configuration directory is located in *component*_HOME/conf.
-> Comment (AFG) I do not see how we can specify this for components not in this spec.

 Compatibility
 -------------

 OPD Compatible Applications must follow these guidelines:

--   Applications that need a different version of Java other than the one pointed to by JAVA\_HOME, MUST NOT change the ODP Platform’s JAVA\_HOME setting.
+-   Applications that need a different version of Java other than the one pointed to by `JAVA_HOME`, MUST NOT change the ODP Platform’s `JAVA_HOME` setting.
 Instead, they SHOULD set it appropriately for their specific code as appropriate.

--   Applications SHOULD get the Java version via ${JAVA\_HOME}/bin/java -version or via Java system property detection.
+-   Applications SHOULD get the Java version via `${JAVA_HOME}/bin/java` -version or via Java system property detection.

--   Applications SHOULD use ${HADOOP\_CONF\_DIR} or ${\*\_HOME}/etc/hadoop as the location of the configuration directory.
+-   Applications SHOULD use `${HADOOP_CONF_DIR}` or `${*_HOME}/etc/hadoop` as the location of the configuration directory.

 -   Applications SHOULD use the REST interfaces in lieu of direct RPC calls.
 Applications MUST use the Hadoop client libraries or command-line tools to access the non-REST interfaces.
 Applications SHOULD use stable interfaces when possible.
 Interfaces marked as evolving interfaces MAY be used however they are not preferred.